AuReMe/esmecata/README.md

   --bioservices         Use bioservices instead of esmecata functions for protein annotation.
 ````

-For each of the protein clusters kept after the clustering, esmecata will look for the annotation (GO terms, EC number, function, gene name, Interpro) in UniProt.
+For each of the protein clusters kept after the clustering, esmecata will look for the annotation (GO terms, EC number, function, gene name, InterPro) in UniProt.
-By default, esmecata will look at the annotations of each proteins from a cluster and keeps only annotation occurring in all the protein of a cluster (threshold 1 of option -p).
+By default, EsMeCaTa will look at the annotations of each proteins from a cluster and keeps only annotation occurring in all the protein of a cluster (threshold 1 of option -p).
 It is like selecting the intersection of the annotation of the cluster.
 This can be changed with the option `-p` and giving a float between 0 and 1.

 Then esmecata will create a tabulated file for each row of the input file and also a folder containing PathoLogic file that can be used as input for Pathway Tools.